We provide detailed information on airlines Bolivia flights

 and more click here.
 Our Flight Search

-page is where you can search online for tickets to Bolivia.
-You'll find it's loaded with major online airline and travel service search boxes,all on one page!
+page is where you can search online for tickets to Bolivia on many of the major world-known travel sites (Travelocity, Expedia, etc.) all on one page.
+You'll find it's loaded with major online airline and travel service search boxes!

-Our great Latest Offers page features the latest fare offers from several air travel providers.
-In our airlines section and its related pages, you'll find Bolivia airfare discounts, information on visas, options for travel insurance, how to get the cheapest airfare, Bolivian airports and much more.
+In our airlines section and its related pages, you'll find a listing of airlines Bolivia services and airlines that service Bolivia, airfare discounts, information on Bolivia visa requirements, options for travel insurance, how to get the cheapest airfare, Bolivian airports and much more.
 We're affiliated with many major airlines and online travel service companies so we can find out about upcoming deals and pass them on to you!

-You'll also want to visit our Travel Planner section for information on hotels, restaurants, travel agents, immigration and customs, and everything else you'll need to plan and prepare for travel to Bolivia.
+You'll also want to visit our Bolivia Travel Information page for hotels, restaurants, travel agents, immigration and customs, and everything else you'll need to plan and prepare for travel to Bolivia.

 In general, national airlines provide cheaper flights within the country

-but not always for international flights, and they usually fly to some of the smaller destinations not served by foreign airlines.
+but not always for international flights, and they usually fly to some of the smaller, more remote towns, cities and destinations not served by foreign airlines, because airports and runways are smaller.

 Air travel is common in Bolivia because of the rugged terrain.
 Getting from Santa Cruz to Cochabamba by bus takes 8-9 hours (and only about 40 minutes by air); to La Paz, about 12-14 hours by bus (and about 1 hour by air).
 The terrain is harsh, the roads are often not well-maintained, and there are many, many checkpoints to pass through.
 During the rainy season roads may be flooded or cut off by landslides.
 Bolivia also has two railroads, one in Western Bolivia and one in Eastern Bolivia, but amazingly, they are not yet connected so they are useless if you want to get from Santa Cruz to La Paz, for example.